 Bridges not only bring travelers safely across rough waters; they connect people.
 The Salvation Army delights in connecting people across cultural bridges but has experienced some difficulty in making the connection with people of color.
 With the help of leaders who advocate for racial and social justice, The Salvation Army strives to be a more inclusive, equitable, and diverse organization led by the power of Jesus Christ.

 During the twentieth century, Salvation Army corps (local churches) became more diverse and reflected the demographics of local communities.
-However, corps soldiers (church members) and other local officers (ordained ministers) did not always see themselves represented in the officers who lead their diverse corps.
+However, corps soldiers (church members) and other local officers (lay ministers) did not always see themselves represented in the officers (ordained ministers) who lead their diverse corps.
 As a result, some who felt called to officership did not see this as an attainable goal.
 Only after meeting officers who reflected their culture did they take the next step forward and apply to the College for Officer Training (seminary).

 In this exhibit, the Salvationists featured spoke out for fair and equal leadership roles and encouraged inclusive practices for the communities they served.
 Through their guidance, Salvation Army corps across the country and abroad have built ministries that meet the linguistic and spiritual needs of all Salvationists.